bg-write/candyfloss-flask/README.md

 ## Next Steps (my "Icebox")

+- Flesh out pytest to now account for object refactoring
-- Use classes to further abstract some of my repeating logic.
-A `DataSource` class?
-Having properties for `feedurl` and implementing `get_soup`?
+- Further utilize class methods to further abstract some of my repeating logic when building and cleaning up feeds
+- Update local app API to be more dynamic and return only specified outlets
 - Add a database where I keep the list of data sources handy to dynamically change what my feed displays without having to change code
+- Refactor current feeds to incorporate new class structures
+- Add more publications!
 - Are there too many links?
-- Any way to utilize data analysis, machine learning, or even game logic without going overkill?
-- Flesh out metadata
+- Flesh out the app's overall metadata
 - Add a search field on the UI
-- Flesh out 404 page
+- Expand upon the current 404 page
+- Any way to utilize relative data analysis, machine learning, or game logic?

 ---